rhempel/ansible-playbooks/README.md

 # Next Steps

+From this point forward, we can use Ansible playbooks without a lot of extra variables because we have set our target device up with a known hostname and ouselves up as an admin user on that machine.

+arameters
-From this point forward, we can use Ansible playbooks without a lot of extra parameters so let's get started with a few basic roles - roles are the way we can easily build up playbooks using known-good methods.
+so let's get started with a few basic roles - roles are the way we can easily build up playbooks using known-good methods.